gccarcadia/qa-assignment/README.md

 ## Backend only tasks

 - [ ] Cover 2 [requirements](docs/requirements.md) from the specifications with **API tests**.
 Choose the ones you find most important.
 Pick a testing framework you feel most comfortable with;

-# Conditions
-- If a completion date has not been explicitly agreed with you, the deadline of the assignment is in one week since you received it;
-- Please do both parts of the assignment, unless otherwise stated;